 The general requirements on the quality management system (QMS) of medical devices and IVD’s are described in section 4.1 of the ISO 13485 as well as in Annex IX and the Article 10 of the MDR /IVDR.
 The Implementation of the quality management system shall ensure compliance with this Regulation and the applicable standards.

-The trending process is one of the key elements of vigilance, risk management and PMS processes and of the QMS.
-The manufacturer of medical devices and IVD’s shall plan and implement the monitoring, measurement, analysis needed to demonstrate conformity, the performance, and the safety of their products and to ensure conformity and maintain the effectiveness of the quality management system.
+The trending process is one of the key elements of vigilance, risk management, PMS processes and of the QMS.
+Manufacturers of medical devices and IVD’s shall plan and implement the monitoring, measurement, analysis needed to demonstrate the conformity, the performance, and the safety of their products and to ensure the effectiveness of the quality management system.

-Therefore, and as required by Article 10 (13) of the MDR and Article 10 (12) of the IVDR manufacturers shall have a system for recording and reporting of incidents and field safety corrective actions as described in Articles 87 and 88 of the MDR and Articles 82 and 83 of the IVDR.
+Therefore, according to Article 10 (13) of the MDR and Article 10 (12) of the IVDR, manufacturers shall have a system for recording and reporting of incidents and field safety corrective actions as described in Articles 87 and 88 of the MDR and Articles 82 and 83 of the IVDR.

-The risk management and clinical evaluation, PMS processes under which manufacturer operates are essential key elements in trend reporting being the basis of determining:
+The risk management , the clinical evaluation, and PMS processunder which manufacturer operates are essential key elements in trend reporting being the basis of determining:

 when trends become significant,